-PHAME is the Portland region’s fine and performing arts organization serving adults with developmental disabilities.
+PHAME is the Portland region’s fine and performing arts organization serving young and older adults with developmental disabilities.

 PHAME is an acronym: it stands for Pacific Honored Artists, Musicians and Entertainers.

 PHAME inspires individuals with developmental disabilities to lead full, creative lives through arts education and performance.

 A community that champions opportunities and possibilities for all artists.

 PHAME’s Core Values: